Carreau/one-extra-fact/_chapters_en/index.md

     - How can we create whisker plots?
   - Time Series Data
     - How can we create time series plots?

-- Databases
-  - Introduction to Databases
-    - What is a relational database?
-    - What is a database manager?
-    - What database managers can we use?
-    - When should we use a relational database?
-  - Selecting Data from a Database
-    - How can we select fields from a single table?
-    - How can we order results?
-    - How can we eliminate duplicate results?
-  - Filtering
-    - How can we select specific values from a single table?
-    - How can we calculate new values during selection?
-  - Handling Missing Data
-    - What are nulls?
-    - When should we use nulls?
-    - How can we handle nulls in queries?
-  - Aggregation
-    - How can we combine multiple values?
-    - How can we group values when combining them?
-  - Combining Data
-    - What is a join?
-    - How are joins executed?
-    - What is a primary key?
-    - What is a foreign key?
-  - Modifying Databases
-    - How can we create a new table in a database?
-    - How can we modify or delete data in a table?
-  - Programming with Databases
-    - How can we use databases from Python?
-  - Comparison with Other Tools
-    - How do relational databases compare to spreadsheets?
-    - How do SQL queries compare to programming with Pandas?

 - Working with Text
   - Introduction to Regular Expressions